 For a lot of brands, it’s hard to say.
 Coffee bags often contain instant coffee to pad them out, or aren’t produced using Fairtrade certified beans.
 We keep things simple with our coffee bags, using 8g of 100% fresh arabica in each bag.

 Our Famous Blue Mountain Blend is a blend of 5 Fairtrade coffees, while our Cuban coffee is grown in the Altura region.
 It’s not possible to source Fairtrade coffee from Cuba, though we source from cooperatives which are helping to rebuild the Cuban economy.

 The origin and roasting process contribute to the flavour profiles of each coffee bag.
 Our Blue Mountain Blend is sweet and nutty with a fruity acidity and notes of caramel, peanut and hazelnut.
 Cuba is rich and rounded, a stronger and well balanced coffee.

 We have been producing coffee bags for almost four years, and over that time we have seen them surge in popularity.
 Many of our customers have said that coffee bags offered a route into the (often confusing) world of coffee, while others have praised them for their convenience in the morning.

 This year, we are looking to develop our range and introduce decaf bags.
-While coffee bags become more and more popular, we think it’s important that consumers have the option to choose Fairtrade and cooperative coffee, whatever their preferred brewing method is.
+While coffee bags become more and more popular, we think it’s important that consumers have the option to choose Fairtrade and cooperative coffee, however they decide how to brew with coffee bags.